rust-stuco/lectures/week4/slides.md

 }
 ```

-* This is effectively the same as finding the largest number in a list.
+* This is effectively the same as finding the largest number in a list
-* But, we would need to write this function in addition to `largest`
+* We would still need to write a new function in addition to `largest`
 * Can we remove a _function_ that has been duplicated?